NewyorkMengHer/Anime-Data-Analyzer/README.md

 - A user menu will pop up and from here the user can choose one of the following options

 ![](Project1%20images/Changing%20username.PNG)
-- The user will have access to change their username & password as well as access their own list.
+- The user will have access to change their username & password as well as access to their own list.

 ![](Project1%20images/Search%20Feature.PNG)
 - This search feature helps users find a particular data or a list of data from a database to add to their list.